Hexagram Forty-eight—Uniting Force

-Your symbol is Hexagram number 48, uniting force.
-The image shows that in the center of a village there is a well.
+Hexagram Forty-eight shows that in the center of a village is an inexhaustible well.
 Townspeople may draw from it, yet the water level remains steady.
-In the same way, the ideal government acts to benefit the citizens.
+In the same way, good government benefits the citizens.
 But when the bucket breaks or the rope is too short, government does not fulfill its promise.
-The analogy can also describe a household, business, or association.
+The analogy can also describe a community, household, business, or association.

 The first line, yin, shows a muddy or contaminated well that is no use to anyone.
 A comparison can be made to corrupt or greedy officials.

 The second line, yang, shows water leaking from a well or from the bucket, thus the water cannot be brought to the top to be used.
 This is like a government that will not govern properly.